dgcnz/second-brain/docs/100 Reference notes/101 Literature/An Image is Worth More Than 16x16 Patches - Exploring Transformers on Individual Pixels.md

 Comments:
 - Seems to contradict [[How do vision transformers work?|How do vision transformers work?]] in their position that inductive biases do improve vits.
-Might be useful to cross-check this claim.
+	- [ ] Might be useful to check this.